Schreiber-Bogen Card modeling Gorch Fock

-The manufacturer classifies his models under 5 degrees of difficulty:
+The manufacturer classifies his models in five levels of difficulty one:

-The famous training sailing ship, which is still being used, has a long history.
-It has a forerunner, which was built in the years 1932-1933.
-The ship got its name from the pseudonym of the northern German regional writer Johann Kinau.
-During the Second World War the Gorch Fock 1 was scuttled by officers so that it couldn''''t be seized by the Russian Army.
-In 1947 the ship was raised from the seabed, restored in Rostock and taken to the Soviet Union, where it came into use under the name Tovarišc.
+The famous sail training ship Gorch Fock, which is still in operation today, has a long history.
+The ship, which is known by that name today, had a precursor, which was built in 1932-1933. the ship got its name from the pseudonym of the north German regional writer Johann Kinau.
+Application was mainly the German coastal region, as well as Dutch and Scandinavian ports were controlled.
+During the Second World War served the Gorch Fock I as a stationary training ship and as an office ship in 1944 she was transferred from Kiel to Stralsund.
+At the end of the war officers blew up the ship so that it could not be seized by the Russian army.
+In 1947 the ship was lifted from the ocean floor, restored in Rostock and transferred to the Soviet Union, where it was used under the name Tovarišc.

 When the German Navy decided in the 50s, to reinstate a school ship for training purposes, was asked why it should be used for training, despite the most advanced technological standards a sailing ship as it was with the safety precautions and how to know the members of the crew were.
 Proponents argued that this form of naval training offer a better opportunity to develop a secure feeling for the situation at sea.
 The German Navy emphasized the good technical equipment of the Gorch Fock in the form of navigation systems, radar systems and new bailout funds.